onsi/ginkgo/docs/NEW_INDEX.md

 })
 ```

 This suite only passes if the "has no bookmarks" spec runs before the "can add bookmarks" spec.
-Instead, you should initializ the book variable in a setup node:
+Instead, you should initialize the book variable in a setup node:

 ```go
 Describe("Bookmark", func() {